LanDu-XD/CRfusionGait/README.md

 Under these settings, the range resolution of 0.375 m and the velocity resolution of 0.097m/s.
 ### 2. Optical Camera
 * The optical camera gait images are collected by BASLER acA1600-60gc industrial cameras.
 The frame rate of Optical cameras is set to 50 fps, and the resolution of captured images is 1600 x 1200 (width x height).
+## Data preprocessing
+### 1. Radar data
+Millimeter-wave radar  emits linear frequency modulated continuous wave (LFMCW)  and receives the echo signal reflected from the human body.
+The time-Doppler spectrograms of the echo signal can be  obtained by time-frequency analysis, which reflect the transformed  relationship between micro-Doppler frequency and  amplitude of human parts with time.
+The specific process includes: 1) Mixing the echo signal with the transmit signal to  obtain the intermediate frequency (IF) signal;  2) Doing the fast Fourier transform along the range dimension (Range FFT) on  the IF signal to obtain the time-range map;  3) Performing static  clutter removal (SCR) in the time-range map;  4) Selecting the  range unit where the person is located in the time-range map  to do the short-time Fourier transform (STFT).
+### 2.Camera data
+The  raw optical data is presented in the form of video, which can  portray the information of human appearance very well.
+We  use the deeplabV3+  to detect and  segment the person in raw video.
+After person detection and  segmentation, we can obtain the silhouette sequence, which is  further compressed to obtain GEIs.
+## Data Illustration
+updating
+## Dataset Statistic
+updating
+##Citation
+Our artical "Robust Gait Recognition based on Deep CNNs with Camera and Radar Sensor Fusion" is undergoing review. updating